HIPAA Compliance

 Prioritized Remediation Sequence

-Action items ranked by risk reduction value for your specialty, not by what is easiest to complete first.
+Fixes ranked by how much risk they cut - not by what is easiest to check off.

 Evidence Improvements